 Anyone interested in becoming a Registered Apprentice in the Lynchburg region can find available apprenticeships online.
 Interested companies or potential apprentices may contact Sherie Fulcher, the region’s Registered Apprenticeship Consultant, by email at Sherie.Fulcher@doli.virginia.gov or by phone at (434) 385-0806 ext.
 751 for additional information.

-The Role of Soft Skills in Workforce Training
+The Growing Role of Soft Skills

-The Future of Workforce Training: Lifelong Learning
+The Future Is Lifelong Learning

 A Brighter Future through Innovation